yachnytskyi/go-blog-platform/README.md

 Hexagonal architecture, manual dependency injection and abstract factory are implemented in the project.

 ## Initializing
-`config/yaml/v1/local.application.example.yaml` and `config/yaml/v1/docker.dev.application.example.yaml` file are provided you as the examples on your own config settings, you need to put them in your `config/yaml/v1/local.application.yaml` and `config/yaml/v1/docker.dev.application.yaml` (you should create them on your own).
-The same with `test.application.yaml`, `docker.staging.application.yaml` and `docker.prod.application.yaml`.
+`config/yaml/v1/local.application.example.yaml` and `config/yaml/v1/docker.dev.application.example.yaml` file are provided you as the examples of your own config settings, you need to put them in your `config/yaml/v1/local.application.yaml` and
+`config/yaml/v1/docker.dev.application.yaml` (you should create them on your own).
+The same about `test.application.yaml`, `docker.staging.application.yaml` and `docker.prod.application.yaml`,

 ## From the project root directory, run:
 ```make up``` For docker environment.  ```make local ``` For local environment